It takes a village to raise a child is an African proverb meaning a child’s upbringing belongs to the entire community

 New Zealand has some small scale strengthening community initiatives already.
 Christchurch City Council, for instance, has a $7.2 m strengthening communities fund that distributes grants.
 But these community initiatives are not as evidence based, systematic or as large scaled as what Iceland uses.

 For the Iceland approach to improving youth wellbeing to be successfully applied in New Zealand, the first step would be undertaking an evidence based approach to ascertain/monitor the protective and risk factors.

 Although the protective factors of increased social activities for youth are likely to be the same.
 Some of the risk factors might be different and therefore require adjustments to the model.

-For instance, New Zealand might have a bigger problem with bullying and trauma (Christchurch and Kaikoura earthquakes, high physical and sexual abuse statistics).
+For instance, New Zealand might have a bigger problem with trauma and bullying (Covid-19 economic shock, Christchurch and Kaikoura earthquakes, high physical and sexual abuse statistics for instance).

 Another risk factor which may be more present in New Zealand is the increasing numbers of renters and the difficulty renters have in settling into a community due to the shortness of New Zealand’s average tenancy.
 New Zealand’s home ownership rate has been falling since 1990, and by 2013 only 49.8 percent of people aged 15 years and over owned or partly owned the home they lived in.